 To evaluate the feature-selected models performance, I used them to ‘shift’ NeuroElectro ephys data (NE) to AIBS experimental conditions baseline (See Methods for details).
 Briefly, I first predicted and removed ephys variance from NE data that could be explained by the models, then I added ephys variance introduced by AIBS experimental conditions.

-If the models work, the adjusted NE data should be more closely distributed around AIBS electrophysiological measurements.
-Figures 16A and 16B support that claim.
-Generally, the corrected NeuroElectro ephys values have less variance, which is the result of removing the explained variance from each reported ephys value, and their means are in most cases closer to the AIBS mean ephys values than raw NeuroElectro data.